AleoNet/welcome/documentation/guides/aleo/04_opcodes.md

 Computes a Pedersen commitment up to a 128-bit input in `first`, and some randomness in `second`, storing the commitment in `destination`.
 Randomness should always be a `Scalar` value, and the produced commitment is an `Address`, `Field`, or `Group` value, as specified via `as` at the end of the instruction.

-The compiler will throw error if the given `Struct` value exceeds the 128-bit limit.
+The compiler will throw an error if the given `Struct` value exceeds the 128-bit limit.

 #### Supported Types